gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

     considerably reduce COVID-19 cases in Germany.](https://www.pnas.org/content/117/51/32293 "Face masks considerably reduce COVID-19 cases in Germany.")
 Proceedings of the National Academy of Sciences, 117(51), 32293-32301.

+Note: all replication materials are posted in this GitHub [repository.](https://github.com/gburtch/scm_replication "repository.")

 ## Some Intuition for Synth Control